Ireland Crypto Tax Guide 2024

 For example, if you owned 3 BTC all acquired on different dates and for different prices and you sold 1 BTC in a financial year - how do you know which cost basis to use?

-Revenue doesn't have specific guidance for this when it comes to cryptocurrency, however there is extensive guidance for identifying cost basis and calculating CGT for shares and it's likely this guidance would apply to cryptocurrencies as well as another capital asset.
+Revenue doesn't have specific guidance for this when it comes to cryptocurrency, however, there is extensive guidance for identifying cost basis and calculating CGT for shares and it's likely this guidance would apply to cryptocurrencies as well as other capital assets.